 They sometimes grow Crataegus monogyna as a hedge rather than a tree.
 Crataegus monogyna is also good firewood which provides a lot of heat without producing a lot of smoke.

 I have an affection for this tree as I remember it from childhood.
-The home where I was born and grew up in had a mature Hawthorn tree as the focal point on the side of the lawn and each spring would fill with a profusion of blossoms and later with the red berries.
+The home where I grew up had a mature Hawthorn tree as the focal point on the side of the lawn.
+Each spring it would fill with a profusion of blossoms and later with the red berries.

-Crataegus monogyna is a source of antioxidants and has been investigated for medicinal purposes such as treating cardiac insufficiency.
-The fruit or berries as well as petals and leaves are edible.
-The fruit is made into syrups and jellies and jam.
+Crataegus monogyna is a source of antioxidants.
+They research Crataegus monogyna for medicinal purposes especially for treating cardiac insufficiency.
+The berries, petals, and the leaves are all edible.
+They make syrups, jellies, and jam with the fruit.
 The fruit is called the Haw.
-The petals were used in an almond-milk based pottage in medieval England called Spinee.
-And the leaves especially when they are tender are used in salads.
+They use the petals were in an almond-milk based pottage in medieval England called Spinee.
+And they used the leaves when they are tender in salads.